yuanxiongguo/yuanxiongguo.github.io/index.md

 My current research focuses on big data analytics, distributed machine learning, security and privacy with applications to Internet of things and edge computing.

 ### Recent News
+* 06/20: Received Dean’s Distinguished Research Award at UTSA.
-* 05/20: Received a NSF RAPID grant on COVID-19.
+* 05/20: Received a NSF RAPID grant on COVID-19 research.
 * 08/19: Moved to The University of Texas at San Antonio.